Our Verdict

 Common questions about this comparison

-Which projector is better for 4K gaming?
+Which projector is better for gaming at native 4K resolution?

-The ViewSonic LX700-4K is superior for 4K gaming with its 4.2ms input lag.
-The BenQ TK710 has 16ms input lag at 4K, though it achieves 4ms at 1080p/240Hz.
+The ViewSonic LX700-4K is superior for 4K gaming, offering an impressive 4.2ms input lag.
+The BenQ TK710 has a higher 16ms input lag for 4K content, though it achieves 4ms at 1080p/240Hz.

 Explore Other Categories